The first step before construction can commence is to decipher the infamous Dragon instructions.

 I opted for the late/final gun tank rear plate option

-in the hull tub as a design feature intended to allow for a snug fit
+in the hull tub.
+Allegedly it was to be a design feature intended to allow for a snug fit

 with the hull roof and side plates.
 The rear plate is big enough and

-strong enough to force the hull sides into the proper alignment, but at
+strong enough to force the hull sides apart into the proper alignment, but at

-the front it requires a little help to overcome the warp.
+the front it requires a little assistance to overcome the warp.
 Positioning a

-length of sprue or wood or brass etc, cut down to the necessary size,
+length of sprue, wood, or brass etc, cut down to the necessary size,

 will brace the lower hull to allow the perfect fitment of the roof plate